solana-developers/helpers/README.md

 ## Development

-To run tests - open a terminal tab, and run:
+To run tests, open a terminal tab, and run:

 ```
 solana-test-validator